azavea/geowave-geomesa-comparative-analysis/docs/report.md

 for instance, the HBase and raster capabilities of GeoWave are more mature than GeoMesa's.

 One important take-away from this experience is that the GeoMesa and GeoWave projects are not one tool, or feature, or capability;
 they both exist as umbrellas under which a number of technologies exist.
-For instance, the Kafka Datastore that is part of GeoMesa, but there is no reason that users of GeoWave could not take advantage of that part of GeoMesa.
-In fact, you can install GeoMesa and GeoWave iterators on the same Accumulo cluster, and save certain data in GeoMesa tables and other in GeoWave tables.
+For instance, a Kafka Datastore is part of GeoMesa, but there is no reason that users of GeoWave could not take advantage of that part of GeoMesa.
+In fact, you can install GeoMesa and GeoWave iterators on the same Accumulo cluster, and save certain data in GeoMesa tables while saving other data in
+GeoWave tables.
 These technologies are not incompatible, and I urge potential users of the software to not consider this an "either/or" decision, and instead to look into what useful portions each project contains.
-This also highlights the importance of the two projects collaborating, as the more collaboration exists between the two projects, the easier it will be for users to pick out the features and technologies from either projects that help solve their big geospatial data problems.
+This also highlights the importance of the two projects collaborating; the more collaboration that exists between the two projects, the easier it will be for users to pick out the features and technologies from either projects that help solve their big geospatial data problems.

+### Recommendations for Collaboration

 Our recommendation for how the two projects can collaborate in the future is to create external, collaboratively developed projects.
-One or more separate projects could be created that would contain common code, so that GeoWave and GeoMesa could depend on these extenral  projects and collaboratively develop the common functionality together.
-This would be ideal in that, for functionality that is common between the projects, the developers of the GeoMesa and GeoWave projects could code those features once and reuse each other's code.
+One or more separate projects could be created that would contain common code, so that GeoWave and GeoMesa could depend on these external  projects and collaboratively develop the common functionality together.
+For functionality that is common between the projects, the developers of the GeoMesa and GeoWave projects could code those features once and reuse each other's code.

-However, the ideal of having common external libraries, collaboratively developed, would be difficult to turn into a reality.
-Developing these external projects from existing overlapping functionality would be difficult, as existing functionality would have to be extracted and generalized in order to put into the common project.
+However, the ideal of having common external libraries, collaboratively developed, would be difficult to turn into a reality for a number of reasons.
+Developing these external projects from existing overlapping functionality would be difficult because existing functionality would have to be extracted and generalized in order to put into the common project.
 In some cases, this would be untenable; for instance, though both project develop Accumulo Iterators, there exists a number of optimizations that are specific to each framework, and generalization would actually decrease peformance of the frameworks.

 There are existing features which would require much less effort to place into a common project, however.
 For instance, the GeoMesa Kafka DataStore has minimal requirements on GeoMesa-specific code, and transferring that feature from the GeoMesa codebase into a common codebase would be much less difficult.

-Another difficulty to creating a common codebase lies in the fact that you would have two separate teams of developers, who are used to programming in different languages under different architectures, now working on the same codebase.
+Another difficulty in creating a common codebase lies in the fact that you would have two separate teams of developers, who are used to programming in different languages under different architectures, now working on the same codebase.
 Which language does that codebase choose, Java or Scala?
 What architecture and design principals does it inheret?